cmtayl0r/action-stack/README.md

 ### Version 1 (April 2025)

-- Using localStorage as data structure as temporary measure
+- Using localStorage as data structure as temporary measure.

 [Back to top](#top)